-After the analysis I’ve been doing on the STI ETF and the findings that came from that analysis, it’s been making me wonder if we should be investing our CPF OA monies in the STI ETF for the better returns.
+Back in 2019, after the analysis I had done on the STI ETF and the findings that came from that analysis, it made me wonder if we should be investing our CPF OA monies in the STI ETF for the better returns.

 If you’re not yet aware, as part of the CPF Investment Scheme (CPFIS), the Singapore Government allows CPF members to invest their CPF Ordinary Account (OA) and Special Account (SA) monies into a set of government-approved investment vehicles instead of leaving it in the account to earn the risk-free interest.
 Included in the list of the approved vehicles are the SPDR STI ETF and the Nikko AM STI ETF, so you can choose either to invest in, but should you?

-Since the STI ETF has demonstrate such high returns over the last 11 years, for both DCA and Lump Sum, it’s easy to see why it might be attractive to forego the guaranteed-but-small returns of the CPF OA and instead park it into the STI instead.
+Since the STI ETF had demonstrated such high returns over the 11 years analysed, for both DCA and Lump Sum, it’s easy to see why it might be attractive to forego the guaranteed-but-small returns of the CPF OA and instead park it into the STI instead.

 However, there are many things you need to consider before jumping to invest your hard-earned CPF money as there are other things you can use it for.
-Plus, risk-free returns is nothing to sneeze at.
+Plus, a risk-free return is nothing to sneeze at.
 So when should you consider investing your CPF?
 Does it ever make sense?

 After a bit of thinking and looking through all the options, I found that there are 10 conditions that you must meet before thinking about investing the CPF money, I even have the clickbaity title to go with it.
 So as you go through these conditions, check to see if you meet the criteria.